Skip to main content

 Identifier: RG.004.01

 Scope and Contents Typed letter from N.D.
 Pendleton to Rev. Eldred Edward Iungerich in Pittsburgh, PA, USA.
 Pendleton has just received Iungerich’s letter of July 9th.
 He congratulates Iungerich on his engagement to Miss Kintner and wishes them a happy future.
-As Iungerich has advised that his resignation as Pittsburgh society pastor should be formally presented, Pendleton will contact the proper parties to make the necessary arrangements.
-Pendleton does not feel that he can leave his camp at Indian Lake as he...
+Since Iungerich has advised that his resignation as Pittsburgh society pastor should be formally presented, Pendleton will contact the proper parties to make the necessary arrangements.
+Pendleton does not feel that he can leave his camp at Indian Lake as...

 Dates: 1934-08-15